albin-johansson/centurion/docs/pages/introduction.rst

 About Centurion
 ---------------
-Centurion is a modern C++ library built on top of SDL2 in order to improve type-safety, memory safety and overall ease-of-use.
+Centurion is a modern C++ header-only library built on top of SDL2 in order to improve type-safety, memory safety and overall ease-of-use.
 It can be used for creating windows, 2D-rendering, keyboard input, mouse input, sound effects, music, etc. In other words, most of the things you can do with SDL2!